codyfeldhaus/Curriculum/0_Node_Express/SaturdayLab/README.md

 ### Frontend Setup
 5. **Initialize the Frontend Project**:
-   - Create a new React app outside the `event-backend` folder:
+   - Navigate to the `event-client` folder and initialize a new React application:
      ```
-     npx create-react-app event-frontend
+     npx create-react-app ./
      ```

 6. **Develop Event Display Component**: